-- C6.3.1 Finding that an Allegation Lacks Substance.
-If the RIO accepts the Standing Inquiry committee finding that the Allegation was unsubstantiated, then, the RIO shall, in consultation with the Respondent, make efforts to restore the Respondent's reputation if it has been affected by the Allegation.
-Any written responses to these efforts shall be placed in the record of the Inquiry.
-If the RIO makes a finding that the Allegation was made in Bad Faith, then the RIO shall take appropriate administrative action. - C6.3.2 Finding of Violations other than Research Misconduct.
-If the RIO accepts the finding that Probable Cause does not exist to believe that Research Misconduct occurred, but finds that the Respondent may have violated commonly accepted Research standards or other University policies, then the RIO may refer such possible violations in a separate summary memorandum to the appropriate administrative officer (who may be the RIO) and/or the Researcher's supervisor for action or discipline.
-If appropriate, such information may be considered in the applicable performance review process. - C6.3.3 Finding that Research Misconduct May Have Occurred.
-If the RIO accepts the findings of the Inquiry committee that there is Probable Cause to believe that Research Misconduct may have occurred, then the RIO will proceed with an Investigation (Section D). - C7.
+- C6.3.3 Finding that Research Misconduct May Have Occurred.
+If the RIO accepts the findings of the Standing Inquiry Committee that there is Probable Cause to believe that Research Misconduct may have occurred, then the RIO will proceed with an Investigation (Section D). - C7.
 Process for Re-Opening an Inquiry of the Report of Standing Inquiry Committee - C7.1 The RIO may re-open an Inquiry if, after finding that an Allegation lacks substance, the RIO subsequently determines that: (i) substantial new evidence has been discovered; (ii) appropriate procedures were not properly followed; or (iii) one or more committee members had a Conflict of Interest.
-If the RIO re-opens an Inquiry, the RIO will reconvene the Standing Inquiry committee and specify the issues to be addressed and persons to be interviewed.
-The Standing Inquiry committee will prepare a new report following Section C5.
+If the RIO re-opens an Inquiry, the RIO will reconvene the Standing Inquiry Committee and specify the issues to be addressed and persons to be interviewed.
+The Standing Inquiry Committee will prepare a new report following Section C5.